Breathless (1960 film): Legacy

 Godard said the success of Breathless was a mistake.
 He added "there used to be just one way.
 There was one way you could do things.
 There were people who protected it like a copyright, a secret cult only for the initiated.
 That's why I don't regret making Breathless and blowing that all apart."
+The massive post-war influx of American films (due to the 1946 Blum-Byrnes agreement) had provided the subversive substrate.
 In 1964, Godard described his and his colleagues' impact: "We barged into the cinema like cavemen into the Versailles of Louis XV."

-Breathless ranked as the No. 22 best film of all time in the decennial British Film Institute's 1992 Sight and Sound Critics' Poll.
-In the 2002 poll, it ranked 15th.
-Ten years later, in 2012, Breathless was the No. 13 greatest film of all time in the overall Sight and Sound poll, and the 11th greatest film in the concurrent Directors' Poll.
-In 2018, the film ranked 11th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.
-In the 2022 Sight and Sound Critic's Poll, Breathless ranked as No. 38 greatest film of all time, and No. 14 greatest in the Director's Poll.